netgroup/OSHI-monitoring/README.md

     ```

 ## Run instructions

-1. Run mininet with an included example topology:
+1. Modify /home/user/workspace/OSHI-monitoring/config.py to set the desired output level, if needed:
     ```
+    # OUTPUT Levels
+    NO_OUTPUT = 'NO_OUTPUT'
+    SUMMARY_OUTPUT = 'SUMMARY_OUTPUT' # How many RRDs where updated since the last update
+    DETAILED_OUTPUT = 'DETAILED_OUTPUT' # Detailed output about RRD updates (current values for each variable) OUTPUT_LEVEL = SUMMARY_OUTPUT
+    ```

+2. Run mininet with an included example topology:
+    ```
     cd /home/user/workspace/OSHI-monitoring

     sudo ./manager.sh --mode runmininet --topology /home/user/workspace/OSHI-monitoring/example_topologies/simple_topology.json
     ```

-2. Open a shell in the controller
+3. Open a shell in the controller
     *Note that the controller must be defined in the topology*

 option a) xterm to a controller (from the mininet console), i.e. ctr8: